-The heart of the LCFGng systems are two set of files: The first set called rpmlists defines which packages have to be installed in an LCFGng client machine according to the role that this machine will have in the cluster (e.g. CE, SE etc).
+The heart of the LCFGng system is comprised by two set of files:

+The first set called rpmlists defines which packages have to be installed in an LCFGng client machine according to the role that this machine will have in the cluster (e.g. CE, SE etc).

 The second set called source files contains configuration directives for the software that is installed in each machine, including the operating system.

 Each machine controlled by LCFGng has a profile file, which includes the required source files according to the specific software that is installed in the particular node.
 Again the role of the machine implicitly sways the contents of a profile.

-Both sets are consisted of numerous files which have already been prepared by the LCG, EDG and CrossGrid development teams.
-They are provided through LCG's and CrossGrid's CVS systems.
-Each release of LCG software bundle is characterized by a version number, also known as a tag in CVS jargon.
-For instance LCG-1 version 1.1.3 is tagged LCG1-1\1\3.
+Both sets are consisted of numerous files which have already been prepared by the LCG and CrossGrid development teams.
+They are provided through CrossGrid's CVS system.
+Each release of LCG is characterized by a version number, also known as a tag in CVS jargon.
+For instance the current CrossGrid distribution (base on LCG-2) is tagged CG2\0\0.
 CVS uses tags to distinguish files between different versions.
-Without getting deep into the details of the CVS system, the steps one can follow to retrieve the initial rpmlists and source files are as follows:

-The files will be downloaded under /opt/local/linux/7.3 directory.
+Without getting deep into the details of the CVS system you can use the fetch-release script (in /opt/cg/sbin) to retrieve the initial rpmlists and source files.
+The files will be downloaded under /opt/local/linux/7.3 directory:

 '''

 $ mkdir /opt/local/linux/7.3/cvs

-$ cd /opt/local/linux/7.3/cvs
+$ fetch-release -r CG2_0_0 -o /opt/local/linux/7.3/cvs

-$ export CVS_RSH='which ssh'

-$ export CVSROOT=:ext:anoncvs@gridportal.fzk.de:/data/cvs/crossgrid

-$ cvs -z3 co crossgrid/wp4/sites

 '''